 - Items Deposited

-Deduct Fees from Government Benefit Check and Direct Deposit
+- Authorization to Pay Overdrafts and Deduct Fees from Government Benefit Check and Direct Deposits

 - Verification of Deposits